lucadellasantina/ObjectFinder/docs/index.md

 <h3>Credits</h3>

 ObjectFinder is developed and maintained by Luca Della Santina at the University of California San Francisco.
-It builds on ideas initially developed in the <a href="http://wonglab.biostr.washington.edu/">Wong Lab</a>[Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.
+It builds on ideas initially developed in the <a href="http://wonglab.biostr.washington.edu">Wong Lab</a>at the University of Washington.
 </div>